Kohirus/cppassist.nvim/README.md

 If a function is defined on more than one line, place the cursor on the starting line in the function definition!

+If you want to jump to the specified header file, place the cursor on the `#include` line.
+If there are multiple matches at the same time, there will be a optional list for selection.

 ```lua
 local map = vim.api.nvim_set_keymap